To enable authentication with FIDO2 devices, first create one or more

 - Create a FIDO policy defining which FIDO devices are permitted and the desired behavior when registering and authenticating your users.
 This task is described in detail in this topic.

 - Include the FIDO policy in the relevant MFA policy (see MFA policies).

 - Ensure the MFA policy is included in the MFA step of the relevant Authentication policy (see Adding a multi-factor authentication step).

-When creating an environment, a FIDO policy is created by default.
+When creating an environment, the following out-of-the-box (OOTB) FIDO policies are created by default:

 - Go to .

 - On the FIDO Policies page, click the + icon.